brunogcs/Python_Projects_Portfolio/EmailForBirthdays/README.md

-# Generating Birthday Data and Sending Birthday Emails via Email
+# Generating Birthday Data and Sending Birthday Emails

 This is a small Python script that generates random birthday data and writes it to a CSV file named `aniversariantes.csv`.
 It utilizes the `Faker` library to create fictional names, email addresses, birthdates, and ages.